apache/geode-benchmarks/README.md

 To run a test, e.g. `PartitionedGetBenchmark`, with SNI:

-`./run_tests.sh -t anytagname -- -PwithSniProxy '--tests=PartitionedGetBenchmark'`
+`./run_tests.sh -t anytagname -- -PwithSniProxy=HAProxy '--tests=PartitionedGetBenchmark'`

+The `withSniProxy` property accepts `HAProxy` or `Envoy` depending on which proxy you want to utilize.

 Since SNI is a feature of TLS, running with the SNI topology incurs TLS overheads.